Peru's new government declares police state amid protests

 By Wednesday, members of the armed forces had already been deployed to Arequipa and other areas outside Lima.
 Securing rural areas far from the capital could take longer.

-Four of the deaths have been in Andahuaylas, an Andean community whose impoverished residents have long felt abandoned by the government and occasionally rebelled against it.
-College student Luis Torres joined a protest of about 2,000 people there Wednesday, decrying the state of emergency.
+Five of the deaths have been in Andahuaylas, an Andean community whose impoverished residents have long felt abandoned by the government and occasionally rebelled against it.
+College student Luis Torres joined a protest of about 2,000 people there Wednesday as a few white vans carrying soldiers moved through the streets.

 “This measure is disproportionate.
 It shows the political precariousness of the government that Mrs. Dina Boluarte is having now,” Torres said.
 “We are all marching peacefully, for something fair that we are demanding.
 At least Andahuaylas will continue to fight.”